Recoskie/JDasm/docs/Basics.md

 <br />

-Thus a double-precision number gets its name from being twice the size of a float number as a QWORD, giving you a larger integer and bigger exponent section.
+A double-precision number gets its name from being twice the size of a float number as a QWORD, giving you a larger integer and bigger exponent section.

 <br />